-The MSA requires the NPFMC to minimize bycatch while also allowing for optimum yield in the fisheries.
+The MSA requires the Council to minimize bycatch while also allowing for optimum yield in the fisheries.
 The Council has implemented and continues to refine measures to reduce bycatch of prohibited species, such as Chinook and chum salmon, Pacific halibut, and some species of crab in the Federal fisheries.

-The National Environmental Policy Act (NEPA) (NEPA, 1970) requires agencies to prepare an Environmental Impact Statement (EIS) on proposals for legislation and other major Federal actions that may significantly affect the quality of the human environment (40 CFR 1502.3).
+NEPA requires agencies to prepare an EIS on proposals for legislation and other major Federal actions that may significantly affect the quality of the human environment (40 CFR 1502.3).
 EISs are also prepared: (1) when the proposed action is novel, (2) when there is controversy in the underlying science used to understand the impacts of the alternatives, or (3) when the potential impacts are unknown.
-All of the NPFMC proposed regulations and the FMPs include NEPA considerations.
-These serve as a review of the consequence of any significant management action or measure (NEPA, 1970).
+All the Council proposed regulations and the FMPs include NEPA considerations.
+These serve as a review of the consequence of any significant management action or measure.

 The BSAI and GOA FMPs were implemented in 1979 and 1981, respectively.
 Since that time, the BSAI FMP has been amended over 70 times, and the GOA FMP has been amended over 60 times.
 Each FMP amendment was supported by the required level of analysis under NEPA.
 In 2004, an Alaska Groundfish Fisheries Programmatic Supplemental Environmental Impact Statement (PSEIS) was undertaken.
-This was a major review and analysis of the effect of the groundfish fisheries on the North Pacific Ecosystem and provided the NPFMC, NMFS, ADFG and stakeholders with information to further inform decision-making as to the consequences of the FMPs.
-In 2015, the NPFMC produced a PSEIS Supplemental Information Report which updated the 2004 PSEIS (PSEIS, 2015).
+This was a major review and analysis of the effect of the groundfish fisheries on the North Pacific Ecosystem and provided the Council, NMFS, ADFG and stakeholders with information to further inform decision-making as to the consequences of the FMPs.
+In 2015, the Council produced a PSEIS Supplemental Information Report which updated the 2004 PSEIS (PSEIS 2015).